Interactions between sunflower stars and urchins – University of Oregon

 What is the diversity and composition of seaweeds along the Western Antarctic Peninsula (WAP), and what is the structure of associated food webs?

 With researchers from University of Alabama, University of Alaska, and Texas A&M, the Coastal Trophic Ecology Lab conducted diver video transects at 15 sites across a gradient of latitude and annual mean ice cover along the WAP in Spring of 2019, and collected associated invertebrate consumers for biomarker analyses.

 We will use the videos to characterize the seaweed assemblages and analyze seaweed and invertebrate samples for stable isotope and fatty acid content which will allow us to construct food webs of this relatively understudied community.

 The Smithsonian’s MarineGEO project is the first global network focusing on long-term monitoring and experimentation of coastal biodiversity.
 We work with partners in North and Central America, Oceania, and Asia to generate and open-access data set of long-term measurements and coordinated experiments aimed at uncovering processes that modify and are modified in turn by communities of marine organisms.
-We recently finished a global coordinated experiment called Ocean Bitemap that will describe global patterns of top-down control in many common marine habitats.
-Results of this work are currently in review!
+We recently finished a global coordinated experiment called Ocean Bitemap that describes global patterns of top-down control in many common marine habitats.
+Results of this work were published in PNAS!

 The assembly and persistence of ecological communities is a phenomenon that occurs across large spatial and temporal scales.
 However, the relative effects of regional versus local processes on community structure are not well understood in marine ecosystems.
 In order to understand how scale can alter processes that drive variation in community assembly it is necessary to determine patterns of diversity across multiple scales.
 For my Master’s research, along with members of the O’Connor Lab at University of British Columbia, we used invertebrate epifaunal communities in the foundation seagrass species Zostera marina to test: